AdaCore/gnatstudio/docs/users_guide/environment.rst

   If you prepend a file name with '=', this file will be searched anywhere on the project's source path

-  To open a file at a given line, use the '+line' prefix, e.g. gps +40 source.adb
+  To open a file at a given line, use the :comand:`+line` prefix, e.g. gps +40 source.adb

-  `tools_host` corresponds to a remote host's nickname as defined in :ref:`Setup_the_remote_servers`.
+  :samp:`tools_host` corresponds to a remote host's nickname as defined in :ref:`Setup_the_remote_servers`.

 By default, files you specify on the command line can have absolute or relative pathnames.
-If you prepend a filename with the `=` character, GPS looks for the file in the source search path of the project.
+If you prepend a filename with the :samp:`=` character, GPS looks for the file in the source search path of the project.
 If you don't specify a project on the command line, GPS tries to find one.
-Otherwise, it displays the :ref:`welcome dialog <The_Welcome_Dialog>`.
+Otherwise, it displays the :ref:`welcome dialog
+<The_Welcome_Dialog>`.

 .. index:: environment